 Moving to Illinois?
 The Best Chicago Suburbs for Families

-The Village of Mundelein is a picturesque town and vibrant community located in the heart of Lake County Illinois.
-With a population of around 32,000 residents, Mundelein makes our list as one of the best Chicago Suburbs for its ideal location, excellent business opportunities, and top-rated schools.
+The Village of Mundelein is a picturesque town and vibrant community located in the heart of Lake County, Illinois.
+With around 32,000 residents, Mundelein makes our list as one of the best Chicago Suburbs for its ideal location, excellent business opportunities, and top-rated schools.

 Housing values are downright affordable when you compare Mundelein real estate prices with other Chicago North suburbs, and it’s a great place to raise a family, retire, or start a business.
 Residents enjoy sunbathing at Diamond Lake Beach while tourists visit Fort Hill Heritage Center.